Jean de Reszke: Expertise

 Reszke spoke German, French, Italian, Russian, Polish, and English.
-He was adept at translating the styles of the different operatic traditions: "From the Italian one learned the legato line and the control that comes from agility, the French school gave charm and sobriety, while the German method taught energy of diction, the violence required in certain dramatic situations and a particular poetic vehemence, or exuberance…"
+He was adept at translating the styles of the different operatic traditions: "From the Italian one learned the legato line and the control that comes from agility, the French school gave charm and sobriety, while the German method taught energy of diction, the violence required in certain dramatic situations and a particular poetic vehemence, or exuberance..."

 At Covent Garden, operas were performed in Italian traditionally.
 Reszke was the first to sing Wagner in German at the Covent Garden in the 1895–1896 season.
 He saw the composer's works as something sacred and brought intensity, skill, and charisma to his performances.
 Rather than following the interpretations of the music by the conductor, Reszke relied on his understanding about how a work should be performed.
 Some conductors were reticent to take his suggestions, while other conductors and impresarios were in awe of him.
 His bel canto performances, based upon his understanding of Wagner's works, provided a deeper meaning of the compositions.
 Music critic Camille Bellaigue stated that he "gave to every word the fullness of its meaning and to every note the perfection of sound."

 During his heyday, Reszke sang Italian operas less frequently than French or Wagnerian ones.
-Indeed, in 1891, his keenly awaited interpretation of the title role in Verdi's last tragic masterpiece, Otello, had disappointed the critics somewhat; while expertly sung, it lacked the clarion ring and elemental force that his main tenor rival, Francesco Tamagno (1850–1905), had brought to the part.
+Indeed, in 1891, his keenly awaited interpretation of the title role in Verdi's last tragic masterpiece, Otello, had disappointed the critics somewhat; while expertly sung and played, it lacked the clarion ring and elemental force that his main tenor rival, Francesco Tamagno (1850–1905), had brought to the part.
 On this occasion Shaw also chided him for his laziness and his customary lateness in meeting cues.